heidage/SC4021-Info-retrieval/README.md

 4\.
 You should see a list of indexed documents in the response panel.

-Once the backend and frontend has been set up:
+Once the backend and frontend has been set up (you should see <http://0.0.0.0:8000> for backend and <http://localhost:5173> for frontend):
 1\.
 Visit: <http://localhost:5173> to see the frontend and test out the application 2\.
 Visit: <http://localhost:8000/docs> to see the api endpoints for backend